 - Death of the girl child: In case of an unfortunate event like the death of the girl child, the guardians can receive the account balance along with interest upon producing the death certificate.

-- In case of marriage of the girl child on turning 18 years, a premature closure request can be submitted by submitting the age proof and other relevant documents.
+- Marriage: In case of marriage of the girl child on turning 18 years, a premature closure request can be submitted one month before the marriage or within three months of marriage by submitting the age proof and other relevant documents.

-- By-default closure of SSY account in case of change in the citizenship status of the girl child: If the girl becomes an NRI, the account shall be deemed closed and a request can be submitted to the relevant place where the account is held for the withdrawal of the funds.
+- Change of citizenship or residential status: If the girl becomes an NRI, the account shall be deemed closed and a request can be submitted to the relevant place where the account is held for the withdrawal of the funds.

 Transfer of SSY Account

 One of the major benefits of SSY is the ease of convenience.
-One can transfer their SSY account from one part of the country to another without any hassle.
-One only needs to fill out and submit the transfer request form to the concerned post office or bank.
+The of the SSY account from one part of the country to another can be done without any hassle.
+The only requirement is to fill up the form for transfer of the account and submit it to the concerned post office or bank.

 FAQs

 The Sukanya Samriddhi account will turn inactive in case the requirement of the minimum annual deposit of INR 250 is not met.
-However, you can revive the account by paying the penalty of INR 50 along with the minimum deposit amount.
+However, to revive the account a penalty of INR 50 along with the minimum deposit amount is to be paid.

-The amount deposited in Sukanya Samriddhi account should not exceed INR 1.5 lakhs per year.
-However, the total number of deposits that you have made doesn’t matter either in a month or a financial year.
+The amount deposited in the Sukanya Samriddhi account should not exceed INR 1.5 lakhs per year.
+However, the total number of deposits made doesn’t matter either in a month or a financial year.

-No, currently you are not allowed to avail of a loan against your SSY balance.
+No, currently availing of a loan against the SSY balance is not allowed.

 In case of unforeseen death of the depositor, the account is either closed and the accumulated amount is given to the family or girl child.
 Or, the account is kept running till the maturity period and the deposited amount continues to earn interest till the girl child attains the age of 21 years.

-No, SSY scheme falls under EEE (Exempt, Exempt, Exempt) category.
-Hence, the maturity amount (inclusive of interest) is exemot from tax.
+No, the SSY scheme falls under the EEE (Exempt, Exempt, Exempt) category.
+Hence, the maturity amount (inclusive of interest) is exempt from tax.

 Currently, there are no provisions to apply for Sukanya Samriddhi Account online.
-Hence, you can visit Post Office or your bank brank and submit the application to open a SSY account.
+Hence, the guardian can visit the Post Office or your bank branch and submit the application to open an SSY account.

 Hi @Gowtham